Skip to content

 • randomAssignCondition(conditionObject): Randomly assigns a condition based on the provided condition object.
 Supports weighted randomization.

-• randomInt(min, max): Generates a random integer.
+• randomInt(min, max): Generate a random integer between min and max (inclusive).

 Logging and Debugging